freeCodeCamp/freeCodeCamp/docs/devops.md

 The build pipeline triggers the release pipeline after a hold of 5 minutes for our staff to go in and intervene if necessary.
 The code/config is publicly accessible on Azure's Dev Dashboard.
 Write access to this is limited to the freeCodeCamp.org staff team.

-We recommend not pushing more than 3-4 builds to the development (`dot-dev-*`) pipelines within a day and not more than one within the hour.
+We recommend not pushing more than 3-4 builds to the pipelines within a day and not more than one within the hour.
 This is because our artifacts are quite large and would put a load on our servers when deploying.

 ## Triggering a build, test and deployment.